Have any questions? Call us.

 1994, 1997, 2000, 2005, 2017, 2018

 Best known for her daring depictions of lesbian life and sexuality, pioneering experimental filmmaker Barbara Hammer (1939–2019) first came to the Wex as a visiting filmmaker in 1993 to screen Nitrate Kisses (1992).
-During that visit, she was introduced to the Film/Video Studio and the following year she returned for her first residency to complete Out in South Africa (1994), a film about gay and lesbian communities in post-apartheid South Africa.
+During that visit, she was introduced to the Film/Video Studio and the following year returned for her first residency to complete Out in South Africa (1994), a film about gay and lesbian communities in post-apartheid South Africa.
 Over the years, Hammer has completed several other projects with support from the Wexner Center, including The Female Closet (1998), Devotion (2000), and Lover Other (2006).

 In 2017, Hammer was the recipient of a multiyear Artist Residency Award in Film/Video to support two distinct projects.
 During the first year, she finished Evidentiary Bodies (2018), a three-channel video that draws on imagery from previous works to poignantly synthesize her life in film and her life with cancer.
 Hammer was unable to travel to the Film/Video Studio for the residency, so longtime Film/Video Studio editor Paul Hill went to her New York studio to help complete the work alongside her.
-Evidentiary Bodies had its theatrical world premiere at the 2018 Berlin International Film Festival and will be shown as an immersive, multichannel installation—as Hammer intended—in the exhibition Barbara Hammer: In This Body, June 1–August 11, 2019, at the Wexner Center.
+Evidentiary Bodies had its theatrical world premiere at the 2018 Berlin International Film Festival and was shown as an immersive, multichannel installation—as Hammer intended—in the exhibition Barbara Hammer: In This Body, June 1–August 18, 2019, at the Wexner Center.